async-aws/aws/docs/contribute/website.md

 - Try not to write "you".
 - Define all variables to make examples executable.
 - Use meaningful names of variables and values.
 Avoid "foobar" and other dummy values.
-- Write examples with  use `use` statements and don't use `<?php`.
+- Write examples with `use` statements and don't use `<?php`.
 - Use input objects over arrays.
-- Use short variable names for clients.
-Ie `$lambda` over `$lambdaClient` and `$s3` over `$s3Client`.
+- Use short variable names for clients, e.g. `$lambda` over `$lambdaClient` and `$s3` over `$s3Client`.

 ## Improving the website's appearance

-To update the websites HTML or style one need to use Couscous.
+To update the website's HTML or styles, one needs to use Couscous.
 Its basic operations are found in their [Getting started guide](http://couscous.io/docs/getting-started.html).
-You do also need NPM installed to build the assets.
+You also need npm installed to build the assets.

 There is a Makefile script to run `npm install` and `encore prod`.
 It will be executed with `make website-assets`.
 That script will automatically run before Couscous is